-Now that Trina Garnett has spent 40 years in jail for starting a fire that caused the accidental death of two of her friends when she was 14, Pennsylvania's mandatory sentencing laws may finally be overturned and Trina may finally get to go home.
+After Trina Garnett spent 42 years in jail for starting a fire that caused the accidental death of two of her friends when she was 14, Pennsylvania's mandatory sentencing laws were finally be overturned and Trina finally got to go home.
 She was granted parole on November 9, 2017.

 Trina Garnett and the Lady Lifers Present Their Story